clausehound/clausehound-blog/content/blog/think-like-a-lawyer-act-like-a-leasing-guru/index.md

 ---
 title: "Think like a lawyer, act like a leasing guru"
-author: jordan+1@clausehound.com
+author: jordan@clausehound.com
 tags: ["Business","Commercial Lease","Commercial Activities","Relocation","Natalka"]
 date: 2016-05-13 14:03:59
-description: "Introduction

-You’re a professional.
+description: "You’re a professional.
 You’ve been trained to understand what your client needs.
 And you know how to find the best real estate.
 You and your client are excited, you sign the offers and t..."
 ---

 **Introduction**